 Scale Look-to-Book Ratio for Online Travel Agent System

-- This is similar to a “master-subordinate” architecture
+- ACE is similar to a “master-subordinate” architecture.

-- The key structure on the master-booking node remains optimized for OLTP (online transactional processing) access (“skinny” keys), and the key structure on the query node is optimized for query (“fat” keys).
+- The key structure on the master-booking node remains optimized for online transactional processing (OLTP) access (“skinny” keys), and the key structure on the query node is optimized for query (“fat” keys).

 - Data from the master-booking node is also replicated to Windows servers running SQL, which supports a large Operational Data Store (ODS) application.